wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 - `CacheWriter` and `AsyncEventListener` always receive events in the order in which they are applied on region.
 - `CacheListener` and `CqListener` can receive events in a different order than the order in which they were applied on the region.

-**Note:** An `EntryEvent` contains both the old value and the new value of the entry, which helps to indicate the value that was replaced by the cache operation on a particular key.
+**注意:** An `EntryEvent` contains both the old value and the new value of the entry, which helps to indicate the value that was replaced by the cache operation on a particular key.